 VISA 1800N.
 Video Production.

 VISA 1800P.
 Art/Work: Professional Practice for Visual Artists.

-Visual artists don't have agents or managers--you have to do it all yourself.
-This class covers business basics including tracking inventory and preparing invoices; taking legal precautions like registering a copyright and drafting consignment forms; using promotional tools; and making decisions such as choosing the right venue for your work.
-Grants, residencies, and relationships with galleries & nonprofit institutions will be discussed in depth.
-Work will emphasize community the practical, skills to thrive as a visual artist.
-Enrollment limited to 20 juniors and seniors in Visual Art.
-WRIT
+Unlike other creative professionals, visual artists don't have agents or managers—you handle the business yourself, with the support of your community.
+This class covers business basics including tracking inventory and preparing invoices; taking legal precautions such as registering a copyright and drafting consignment forms; using promotional tools; diversifying income; and making career decisions such as choosing the right venues to show your work.
+We will discuss grants, residencies, budgets, do-it-yourself strategies, financial health, and professional relationships.
+Discussion and assignments will emphasize community, the sharing of resources, and the practical, hands-on skills necessary to thrive as a visual artist.

 VISA 1800Q.
 Experimental Musical Instrument Design.